Another Falcons collapse: Foles' 3 TDs lead 30-26 Bears win - WHIZ News

-ATLANTA (AP) — The Falcons suffered their second straight fourth-quarter collapse after leading by two touchdowns, this time to backup quarterback Nick Foles and the Chicago Bears, who rallied from a 16-point deficit for a 30-26 win on Sunday that could spell the end for Atlanta coach Dan Quinn.
+The Falcons surrendered a 16-point advantage in the final 6 1/2 minutes to the Chicago Bears, who got three touchdown passes from backup quarterback Nick Foles and pulled out a 30-26 win on Sunday.

-Foles replaced Mitchell Trubisky and threw three touchdown passes in the fourth quarter for the Bears, who improved to 3-0 for the first time since 2013.
+It would have seemed downright improbable — if it hadn’t happened for the second week in a row.

-The Falcons (0-3) became the first team in NFL history lose back-to-back games in which it led by 15 or more points in the final period, according to STATS.
+Atlanta (0-3) became the first team in NFL history to lose back-to-back games in which it led by 15 or more points in the final period, according to STATS.

-“These last two weeks have been nothing short of crushing,” said Quinn, the sixth-year coach who desperately needed a good start after two straight losing seasons.
+“These last two weeks have been nothing short of crushing,” said Quinn, the sixth-year coach who desperately needed a strong start to the season after two straight losing campaigns.

 A week ago, Atlanta became a national laughingstock after failing to pounce on an onside kick, allowing the Dallas Cowboys to finish off their comeback from a 39-24 deficit to win 40-39 on a field goal as time expired.

-Foles threw a 3-yard touchdown pass to Jimmy Graham to make it 26-16 with 6:24 remaining.
+He tossed a 3-yard touchdown pass to Graham to make it 26-16 with 6:20 to go.
 The Falcons still appeared in good shape after the Bears failed on a 2-point attempt.

 But Chicago got the ball back and moved quickly down the field.
 Foles connected with Allen Robinson on a short pass that turned into a 37-yard touchdown when Isaiah Oliver and Blidi Wreh-Wilson both missed tackles, allowing the receiver to scoot down the sideline.

-After the Falcons went three-and-out on their third straight possession, Foles heaved one with a rusher in his face and connected with Anthony Miller for a 28-yard touchdown with 1:53 remaining.
+After the Falcons went three-and-out on their third straight possession, Foles heaved one down the middle of the field with a rusher in his face.
+Miller hauled it in for the winning score.

 The Falcons still had a shot, but Matt Ryan was intercepted by Tashaun Gipson to seal it.